sbstnkll/flowine/index.md

 ```

 #### Execution of Code:
 Every node has a `actionFunction`.
 This can be JavaScript- or Python-Code.
-JavaScript-Code can be executed in both frontend and backend (server-side).
-To execute Pythoncode you need to have a serverside environment as it leverages the npm-module PythonShell.
+At the moment both can only be executed in a Node.js serverside environment.
+However in the future it will be possible toexecute JavaScript Code on the client-side.

 Example of a JavaScript `actionFunction`:
 ```json